syk-hub/Instacart-Customer-Segmentation-Analysis/README.md

 ## Technology and Tools
 - **Data Preparation**: Python and Jupyter Notebook for data cleaning and segmentation.
+- ## Data Preparation

+The data cleaning and preparation were conducted using Jupyter Notebook, which includes steps for segmenting customers and formatting data for analysis.
+You can view the full notebook [here](link-to-your-notebook).

 - **Visualization**: Tableau for creating an interactive dashboard with customer insights.

 ## How to View the Dashboard